Throughout the ages, powerful corporate interests have made choices in the name of profit that does immense harm to consumers.

 The story begins one day when Bilott received a call from a man named Wilbur Tennant – a West Virginia dairy farmer.
-Normally Bilott would have taken a call like this one, listened politely and declined interest in the case.
+Normally Bilott would have taken a call like this one, listened politely, and declined interest in the case.

 This call was different.
-The farmer said his cows where dying agonizing deaths in great numbers – and that the DuPont Chemical Company was to blame.
+The farmer said his cows were dying agonizing deaths in great numbers – and that the DuPont Chemical Company was to blame.
 And then he blurted out Bilott’s grandmother’s name.
 It turns out that Attorney Bilott had visited his grandmother in West Virginia as a child and had visited a farm adjacent to Tennant’s – a visit that still conjured up fond memories.

 As fate would have it, locals remembered Bilott was an attorney and had encouraged Tennant to call him.

 Out of respect for his grandmother, Bilott decided to visit Tennant, who gave him a tour of the farm.
 Tennant then delivered boxes of videotapes, photographs, and other documents to Bilott’s office in Cincinnati.